glic3rinu/passlib/docs/lib/passlib.hash.ldap_other.rst

     * :ref:`ldap-hashes` for a full list of RFC 2307 style hashes.

-Hexidecimal Digests
+Hexadecimal Digests
 ===================
 All of the digests specified in RFC 2307 use base64 encoding.
-The following are non-standard versions which use hexdecimal encoding, as is found in some applications.
+The following are non-standard versions which use hexadecimal encoding, as is found in some applications.

 .. class:: ldap_hex_md5

-    hexidecimal version of :class:`ldap_md5`,
+    hexadecimal version of :class:`ldap_md5`,
     this is just the md5 digest of the password.

     an example hash (of ``password``) is ``{MD5}5f4dcc3b5aa765d61d8327deb882cf99``.

 .. class:: ldap_hex_sha1

-    hexidecimal version of :class:`ldap_sha1`,
+    hexadecimal version of :class:`ldap_sha1`,
     this is just the sha1 digest of the password.

     an example hash (of ``password``) is ``{SHA}5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8``.